binaryberry/seal/README.md

 6th of January
 - Seal can now post random quotes from the team's list of quotes in the config.
 Can be used as a reminder or for inspirational quotes!

+7th of February
+- Seal can exclude pull requests that have been already reviewed by at least one peer, regardless of approval status

 ## Tips